 5.1.3 Real Estate

 Real Estate may include improved or unimproved land, personal residences, commercial property, rental property, or rural land.
 If it is the intention of the donor that the University not immediately dispose of the real estate, an agreement between the University and the donor must be in place before the University may accept such a property.
-A gift of real estate must be tested with state and commonwealth laws, including EPA regulations, and the donor must provide satisfactory evidence of environmental compliance.
+A gift of real estate must be tested with state and commonwealth laws, and the donor must provide satisfactory evidence of environmental compliance.

 5.1.4 In kind